The work of God surges onward like a mighty wave. No one can detain Him, and no one can halt His march.

 Later, I found that she didn’t sleep until 2 a.m. every day and get up at almost 10 a.m.
 At the beginning, I tried my best to control my temper, but in the end I couldn’t do it, so I criticized her strongly, “You’ve grown up, don’t you know how to live a regular life?
 Don’t you know you should sleep at night and work in the day?
 Even your life is abnormal.
 You say, what is still normal in your life …” Before I could finish my words, she shouted at me, “I knew, I am no longer a child.
 But you nag at me all day long.
 That is nasty!”
 As soon as I heard the words “that is nasty,” I felt as if a needle were piecing me, and thought that she was humiliating me.
 I was so angry that tears almost welled up in my eyes.
 After I tried to calm down, I thought, “How does she get that way?
 Am I not speaking for her good?
 Why does she not listen to me in the least but feel bored with me?
 This is so intolerable!”
 The more I thought that she played with her phone all day long and didn’t have a regular life, the more annoyed I would become.

 At that moment, I turned on my computer and read a passage of God’s words, “What do many think?
 The parent is always right.
 They have the point of view that “As long as it’s for the child’s sake, what I’m doing is right.”
 How is it you don’t have mistakes?
 You too are a corrupted human being, how can you be without error?
 How can you determine that you are without error?
 As long as you admit that you do not possess the truth, that you are a corrupted human being, then you have errors and you can make mistakes.
 You can make mistakes, yet at every turn how is it that you try to take charge of others, take charge of your children, and have them at every turn listen to you?
 Is this not an arrogant disposition?” (“What Should One Possess, at the Very Least, to Have Normal Humanity?”).
 I pondered these words carefully: Is my relationship with my niece not like what God has said?
 Since she was born, her parents had put her in the care of my family.
 Although I had treated her as my own daughter, yet at every turn I took charge of her, and she was obedient to me all along.
 But now, she grows up and don’t take my words seriously.
 Sometimes she even grows weary of me.
 Gradually, a barrier between us arises and our relationship is not close like mom and daughter.
 I’ve always thought that it is caused by her immaturity.
 But through reading God’s words, I realize that the reason why I can’t get along with her is because I am too arrogant and always assume my place as a parent to lecture and discipline her.
 No matter what she says or does, I regard her as a young, dependent, erratic, and unreliable girl.
 So I could not help exhorting her; and not until she does as I have told her will I feel assured.
 Aren’t I too arrogant to lose my reason?
 I’ve always thought that my niece doesn’t respect or understand me.
 But have I ever listened with patience to her thoughts or asked her for advice when I encounter something?
 No!
-Never！Is this not just as the Lord Jesus said, “And why behold you the mote that is in your brother’s eye, but consider not the beam that is in your own eye?
+Never！Is this not just as the Lord, “And why behold you the mote that is in your brother’s eye, but consider not the beam that is in your own eye?
 Or how will you say to your brother, Let me pull out the mote out of your eye; and, behold, a beam is in your own eye?”
 (Mat 7:3–4).
 Not only do I not look for the reason within myself, but I often fixate my eyes on her.
 So I can’t stand the sight of her and always find fault with her.
 What’ more, I think I am her aunt, her elder, so I have the qualification and the right to lecture her.
 Over time, she feels bored with me.
 In her heart, she must be unhappy too.
 Now I realize that if I hadn’t relied on my corrupt disposition to lecture her at will, and instead I could have practiced God’s words in everything and treated her properly, then our relationship would not be as bad as now.
 At the same time I understand from God’s words that regardless of what happens to me, I should not fixate my eyes on others.
 I should first compare myself according to God’s words and examine whether my action is in accordance with God’s will.
 This is the rationality that should be possessed by normal humanity.

 Afterward, I put myself aside consciously and solicited her ideas in many things.
 After I practiced doing so for a period of time, my relationship with her became a little more harmonious.
 But sometimes when something against my will befell me, I would still get pretty uncomfortable.
 That was one noon when we were having lunch.
 My niece pulled a long face, saying, “This food you make today is really terrible.
 You’ve lived so long, don’t you know how to cook?
 You can’t even do the most fundamental thing well.”
 Hearing that, I felt very uncomfortable.
 I thought: How come this little girl offends me with such harsh words?
 What is “really terrible”?
 And what is “lived so long”?
 She doesn’t respect me even a little.
 I’ve almost undertaken all the housework and covered all the living expense, but she is still choosy with me.
 That’s too unreasonable.
 At that time, I really wanted to teach her a lesson, but I knew it did not fit with God’s will.
 Then I put down my bowl and went back to my bedroom.
 I knelt on the ground and prayed, “God!
 I’m very depressed now.
 Please keep me from living based on my corrupt satanic dispositions.
 I’m willing to act according to your requirement.
 Amen!”